nf2337/Mapping-Global-Foodscapes/tutorial8.md

 Before you click **play**, you'll need to change:
 - "uploaded_filename": change this to  the name of the CSV file you uploaded in the first block.
 - The second string of numbers is my Google Maps API Access Key, which you don't need to worry about.
-- The third number, 18, is the zoom scale.
+- "18" is the zoom scale.
 This is a standardized number that shows the extent of your satellite square's coverage.
 You can explore more about zoom scales [here](https://wiki.openstreetmap.org/wiki/Zoom_levels).
 A zoom scale of 1 will show you the whole world, a zoom scale of 13 will capture roughly a village, and scale of 18 will cover some buildings or trees.
 You want to change this number depending on what you are trying to capture.
-- The fourth number, 640, is the pixel resolution of your square grid.
+- "640" is the pixel resolution of your square grid.
 640 is the maximum.

 After making your edits, run the third block, and your images will start to download.
 Note: you might need to enable your browser to download multiple images in one hit.